sbamihan/build/eBill/README.md

 # eBill 2.0

-This `eBill 2.0` is Aboitiz Power's pilot project for implementing [Microservices Architecture](https://martinfowler.com/articles/microservices.html) using [Event Sourcing Pattern](https://www.martinfowler.com/eaaDev/EventSourcing.html).
+This `eBill 2.0` is **Aboitiz Power**'s pilot project for implementing [Microservices Architecture](https://martinfowler.com/articles/microservices.html) using [Event Sourcing Pattern](https://www.martinfowler.com/eaaDev/EventSourcing.html).

 Here is how looks in a high level.